aws-samples/dynamic-sagemaker-pipelines-framework/README.md

         └── <YOUR-MODEL-DIRECTORY>
         ```

-        For multi-model your directory should looks like:
+        For multi-model training, your directory should look like:

         ```
         <aws-train>